Connect with us

 Bonnevier, Helena, Livrustkammaren/SHM, CC BY-SA

 This reflected a world in which prosthetics were not yet “medical.”
 In the U.S. today, a doctor’s prescription is necessary for an artificial limb.
 Early modern surgeons sometimes provided small devices like artificial noses, but they didn’t design, make or fit prosthetic limbs.
-Furthermore, there was no occupation comparable to today’s prosthetists, or care professionals who make and fit prostheses.
+Furthermore, there was no occupation comparable to today’s prosthetists, or health care professionals who make and fit prostheses.
 Instead, early modern amputees used their own resources and ingenuity to have ones made.

 Iron hands were improvised creations.
 Their movable fingers locked into different positions through internal spring-driven mechanisms.
 They had lifelike details: engraved fingernails, wrinkles and even flesh-toned paint.